jadchaar/jadchaar/README.md

 Hi there 👋, I'm Jad, a science and tech enthusiast based in Ann Arbor, Michigan.
-On my free time, I enjoy contributing to open source projects, going on hikes, watching movies and TV shows, and playing video games.
+On my free time, I enjoy contributing to open source projects, going on hikes, working out, watching movies and TV shows, and playing video games.

-I am currently working on [arrow 🏹](https://github.com/arrow-py/arrow) and [sec-edgar-downloader 📈](https://github.com/jadchaar/sec-edgar-downloader).
+I am currently working on [arrow 🏹](https://github.com/arrow-py/arrow), [sec-edgar-downloader 📈](https://github.com/jadchaar/sec-edgar-downloader), and [sec-cik-mapper🗺](https://github.com/jadchaar/sec-edgar-downloader).

 <!--
 **jadchaar/jadchaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.